Figments

 1-3pm, Saturday 30 August 2025

-Painted on repurposed tiles, using leftover paint, this body of work is an exercise in stretching my intuition as a painter, using materials that may ordinarily go to waste.
-Each piece evolves in a mostly unplanned way – from shapes that build on shapes, from memory, or from basic line drawings collected from the landscape.
+Painted on repurposed tiles, using leftover paint, this body of work started as an exercise in my studio designed to help me stretch my intuition as a painter.
+Using materials that may ordinarily go to waste, each piece evolves in a mostly unplanned way – from shapes that build on shapes, from memory, or from basic line drawings collected from the landscape.
 Using leftover paint on randomly coloured and textured surfaces, encourages less predictable choices.
-As David Hockney said, 'Limitations are really good for you.
-They are a stimulant."
+As David Hockney said, “Limitations are really good for you.
+They are a stimulant.”

-The show is really one piece of work, made up of many small figments of 'imagination', positioned like random sparks in space.
-Making the work has asked me to question what 'imagination' truly is - is it possible to create in a complete vacuum void of any inspiration?
+Made up of many small figments of ‘imagination’, positioned like random sparks in space, this body of work encompasses everything that currently interests me in painting.
+From the more formal exploration of colour, mark-making and the role different surfaces can play in making a painting, to more conceptual notions, like what is ‘imagination’ - is it possible to create in a complete vacuum void of any inspiration?
 Or does everything we do involve imagination.
-What qualifies as an 'imagined landscape'?
+What qualifies as an ‘imagined landscape’?
 Where does imagination start and end?
-And perhaps most importantly, are these landscapes simply seen as interpretations from my own imagination, or is it actually the viewer's imagination that really brings meaning to each.
+And perhaps most importantly, what happens in the overlap between my imagination and that of the viewer’s?
+Are these landscapes simply seen as interpretations conjured from my own world of reference, or is it actually the viewer’s world that brings meaning to each.